Joao4569/farm_fresh/README.md

 1. After reading the project requirements and the User's goal for the project idea that I had selected, I came up with the project's user goal, themes and epics.
 2. From the epic's I derived the various user stories and built on this as the project developed.
 3. Once I had created some user stories, I then came up with the relevant tasks for each user story.
-4. After creating some stucture and scope for how to approach the task at hand, I started recording all my processes on Github:
+4. After creating some structure and scope for how to approach the task at hand, I started recording all my processes on Github:
     - I created user story templates on Github for efficiency in the Agile process.
     - I made use of Github issues to create and manage my user stories and for future defects if they arise.
     - I also came up with user story acceptance criteria which I added to the user stories as comments on Github issues.